Budget deficit exposes govt’s austerity drive: Miftah

 In spite of a mini-budget in September 2018, he said that where taxes were increased by Rs180 billion and tax collection targets reduced, government is still short by Rs173 billion.
 PM Imran Khan had promised that he would double revenues.
 Yet they are behind speed PML-N had achieved tax collection.

 On debt burden, he said that PTI govt has 2.24 trillion of new debt up to Nov, 2018.
 Terming it as a dubious record, he said that in 71 years of Pak all govts combined took total debt of less than Rs25 trillion.
-PTI in only five months has contracted Rs2240 billion.
-At this speed in five years, it would double Pak’s debt of 71 years, he added.
+PTI in only 5 months has contracted Rs2240 billion.
+At this speed in 5 years it would double Pak’s debt of 71 years, he added.

-In spite of a record devaluation of 35pc, he said that exports from July to Nov were actually below their level of last year and only in December the exports increased a bit, so that they are only up by 2pc for the first half of the current fiscal compare this to 13pc growth in exports last year under PML-N.
+In spite of a record devaluation of 35%, he said that exports from July to Nov were actually below their level of last year and only in December the exports increased a bit, so that they are only up by 2% for the first half of the current fiscal compare this to 13% growth in exports last year under PML-N.

-Even after the huge devaluation, our imports are still high.
-Yes they have reduced from last year but only by 2pc and that too due to the large decrease in the price of oil internationally, he said.
+Even after the huge devaluation our imports are still high.
+Yes they have reduced from last year but only by 2% and that too due to the large decrease in the price of oil internationally, he said.
 The decreased import of machinery is signaling low investment and recession, he maintained.

 On export refunds and rebates, he stated that he was told the last refund paid to the exporters to ease their working capital problems was done by the PML-N government 7.5 months ago.
 PTI government still hasn’t paid any refunds and rebates, he added.